-Snorkelling with fishes, kayaking, Street Art, a lot of Buddhist temples, eating insects, public bath, vulcanos, motor rides, meditation with a monk, Full Moon Party, dolphins …
+Snorkelling with fishes, kayaking, street art, a lot of Buddhist temples, eating insects, public bath, vulcanos, motor rides, meditation with a monk, Full Moon Party, dolphins …

 First of all, don’t get killed

 “Oh, you really want to go to South Korea?
 That’s brave since North Korea has atom bombs and will for sure use them soon.”, “My uncle went to Cambodia but he died six months after this trip since he got cancer from there and the doctors couldn’t help him anymore.”, “I heard a lot of women get kidnapped in Vietnam.”, “Oh, you have really to pay attention.
 I heard a lot of stories where people got rob out in Indonesia.”
-Well, I heard a lot of stories like this when I told people from my plans to travel through Asia.
+Well, I heard a lot of stories like this when I told people about my plans to travel through Asia.
 I really don’t get why people can not just wish you a good time instead of trying to freak you out with the worst travel stories.
 Whatever it couldn’t stop me and I’m glad I ignored most of the warnings and just enjoyed Asia.

 Furthermore, a lot of – especially Asians – told me I am very brave because I travel on my own.
 But actually, I didn’t feel I’m brave at all at least not because of my travels.
 Nonetheless, there is a point where you need to overcome yourself and make the first step for your travel plans all by yourself.
 But fortunately, the curiosity was always bigger than any fear.
 And in the end, most people were really friendly and helpful.
 I found people who hosted me, invited me for food or gave me a ride.
 It’s incredible and most places were not scary at all.